Position: Law clerk

 Required education, experience, knowledge, skills and abilities

 • Bachelor’s degree required and must be a current law student

-• At least two years of experience in advocacy, research and/or government is required.
+• One to two years of experience in advocacy, research and/or government is encouraged.
 This could include political advocacy, campaign or public policy research and/or experience on Capitol Hill

 • Excellent verbal and written communications skills